 OK, maybe there should be an “aspiring” in there, but how long can you actually aspire for?
 I’ve completed a couple of novels, though both of them could use some serious rewriting, especially the later one.
 And I’ve nothing published, except one poem in a long-defunct magazine.

-In the autumn of 2020, I’m doing something I should have done twenty, thirty, or more years ago: I’m taking a masters in creative writing.
+In the academic year 2020-21 I did something I should probably have done twenty, thirty, or more years ago: I took a masters in creative writing.

 It doesn’t guarantee anything at the end, of course, and maybe I’ll go back to programming.
 But as steps forward go, it feels like a decisive one.

 A long time ago I discovered that people would pay me for something I loved doing.
 It wasn’t music, or writing, but at least it was an indoor job with no heavy lifting, as an old friend used to say.